imagej/imagej.github.io/_pages/discuss/index.md

 ---
 mediawiki: Help
 title: Discuss
+description: Ways to discuss ImageJ and its plugins, and get help from the community.
 section: Discuss
 nav-links: true
 nav-title: Overview
 ---

-This section covers ways you can get help with ImageJ and its plugins.

 The ImageJ community firmly believes in public discussion of the software.
 In this way, each question benefits not only the one asking, but everyone in the